the founder of Moltopera

 Moltopera - but what for?

-Have you heard that some shops use classical music to keep youngsters away from idling around?
+Did you know that some shops in London use classical music to keep idling youngsters away?

 Did you know that according to recent researches 8 of 10 British kid will never put their leg in a theater playing opera - ever?